-- a.
-SD 450.2 Admin Change 1, Functions, Responsibilities, and Authorities (FRA) Document for Safety Management, dated 1-27-15. - b.
-SD 450.4-1, NNSA Headquarters Integrated Safety Management System Description (ISMSD), dated 10-23-07.
-The NNSA ISMSD is included as an appendix to this document. - 4.
-APPLICABILITY.
-This SD identifies safety management functions, responsibilities, and authorities that have been assigned by the Secretary of Energy and the Administrator for NNSA. - a.
+- 1. PURPOSE.
+This Supplemental Directive (SD) documents National Nuclear Security Administration (NNSA) roles and responsibilities in implementing safety management systems.
+To ensure that work is performed safely, this SD defines, identifies, and clarifies the NNSA safety management functions, responsibilities, authorities, and associated delegations within program and functional management organizations and field offices. - 2.
+AUTHORITY.
+This SD is issued to comply with the Secretary's direction concerning safety management responsibilities and assigns safety responsibilities and authorities described in Department of Energy (DOE) Order (O) 450.2, Integrated Safety Management.
+This SD also implements and assigns responsibilities established within NNSA by DOE directives, Code of Federal Regulations (CFR), Federal Statutes, Executive Orders, and other authorities. - 3.
+CANCELLATION.
+SD 450.2A, Functions, Responsibilities, and Authorities (FRA) Document for Safety Management, dated 07-04-2018. - 4.
+APPLICABILITY. - a.
 Federal.
-The provisions of this SD apply to all NNSA federal organizations, effective immediately. - b.
+Applies to all NNSA federal elements. - b.
 Contractor.
 Does not apply to contractors. - c.
 Equivalency.
 In accordance with the responsibilities and authorities assigned by Executive Order 12344, codified at 50 United States Code (U.S.C.) sections 2406 and 2511, and to ensure consistency throughout the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this directive for activities under the Director's cognizance, as deemed appropriate. - 5.
 SUMMARY OF CHANGES.
-This SD updates SD 450.2 Admin Change 1, Functions, Responsibilities, and Authorities (FRA) Document for Safety Management.
-SD 450.4-1, NNSA Headquarters Integrated Safety Management System Description (ISMSD), was cancelled and a revised NNSA ISMSD is included as an appendix to this document.
+This SD updates SD 450.2A Admin Change 1, Functions, Responsibilities, and Authorities (FRA) Document for Safety Management.

-Other changes include:
+Other changes include the following: